Evidence has shown CBD to be an effective natural treatment for insomnia.

 Tart cherries are high in melatonin, and valerian is a traditional homeopathic sleep aid.
 That means it’s difficult to say which of the valerian, cherries, or CBD is the most active ingredient for insomnia.
 At the very least, the cocktail is a refreshing change from OTC and prescription sleep aids.
 An added benefit is that most physicians do not recommend such sleep aids for more than two weeks.

 Cooking with CBD can be another way to take CBD.
 Often it’s possible to do a straight substitution of CBD oil for olive or vegetable oil.
 It’s also possible to infuse butter with CBD and cook with that in recipes that call for butter.
 It’s important to remember that CBD edibles are slower to show results.

 Author Gretchen Lidicker attributes CBD’s impact on insomnia to “its anti-anxiety properties and its ability to promote relaxation.”
-In part, CBD helps to raise melatonin levels to signal the body’s circadian rhythms directly.
+CBD helps raise melatonin levels to signal the body’s circadian rhythms directly.

-Researchers’ progress into how CBD produces its effects has been slow, given cannabis’ legal status.
+Researchers’ progress in how CBD produces its effects has been slow, given cannabis’s legal status.
 There’s still a need for more research into how it works in the body.
-Results so far indicate that CBD interacts with the brain’s receptors, neurotransmitters, hormones, and other neurochemicals.
-The end result appears to be that those interactions can affect sleep quality and duration patterns.
+Results indicate that CBD interacts with the brain’s receptors, neurotransmitters, hormones, and other neurochemicals.
+The result appears to be that those interactions can affect sleep quality and duration patterns.

-The body of scientific research appears to give some support to the use of CBD as a sleep aid.
-A recent study supports CBD as a short-term solution for intermittent sleep problems, as well as long-term insomnia, primarily because of its effect on reducing anxiety.
+The body of scientific research appears to support the use of CBD as a sleep aid.
+A recent study supports CBD as a short-term solution for intermittent sleep problems and long-term insomnia, primarily because of its effect on reducing anxiety.